 Let’s explore five ways to get the most from your online programs, and then we’ll add some tips for getting creative with your online student networking.

-How to Connect with People Online
+How to Connect with Classmates Online

 Your first interaction with your online peers will likely be through this introductory class discussion.
 If you are a newbie to the online learning platform, it may be tempting to make this an obligatory post that simply provides the required information.
 The temptation may be the same if you are a veteran online learner who has done this for the 10th time.